jlsnow301/bun-style-loader/README.md

 ## Support

-If you encounter any issues, or have question regarding the `bun-style-loader`, please visit the [GitHub Issues](https://github.com/taggon/bun-style-loader) page to review existing topics or to file a new one.
+If you encounter any issues, or have question regarding the `bun-styleloader-fork`, please visit the [GitHub Issues](https://github.com/jlsnow301/bun-styleloader-fork) page to review existing topics or to file a new one.

 ## License